hncompact/hncompact.github.io/README.md

-A userscript for ViolentMonkey or TamperMonkey that makes the Hn UI even more compact.
+A userscript for ViolentMonkey or TamperMonkey that makes the HN UI even more compact.

 ![](hn1.jpg)